-37. Prior to the Start of Construction in the vicinity of each Category C Building, the 37.
-Requiring Authority shall write to the owner of the Category C Building requesting entr to assess the noise reduction performance of the existing building envelope.
-If the building owner agrees to entry within 12 months of the date of the Requiring Authority's letter, the Requiring Authority shall instruct a Suitably Qualified Person to visit the building and assess the noise reduction performance of the existing building envelope.
-20 For each Category C Building identified, the Requiring Authority is deemed to have 38. complied with Condition 37 above if: (a) the Requiring Authority's Suitably Qualified Person has visited the building and assessed the noise reduction performance of the building envelope; or (b) the building owner agreed to entry, but the Requiring Authority could not gain entry for some reason (such as entry denied by a tenant); or (c) the building owner did not agree to entry within 12 months of the date of the Requiring Authority's letter sent in accordance with Condition 37 above (including where the owner did not respond within that period); or (d) the building owner cannot, after reasonable enquiry, be found prior to Completion of Construction of the project.
-If any of (b) to (d) above apply to a Category C Building, the Requiring Authority is not required to implement Building-Modification Mitigation to that building.
-20 Subject to Condition 38 above, within six months of the assessment undertaken in 39. accordance with Condition 37, the Requiring Authority shall write to the owner of each Category C Building advising: (a) if Building-Modification Mitigation is required to achieve 40 dB L {Aeq(24h)} inside habitable spaces; and (b) the options available for Building-Modification Mitigation to the building, if required; and (c) that the owner has three months to decide whether to accept Building-Modification Mitigation to the building and to advise which option for Building-Modification Mitigation the owner prefers, if the Requiring Authority has advised that more than one option is available.
-40. Once an agreement on Building-Modification Mitigation is reached between the 10.
+07 Prior to the Start of Construction in the vicinity of each Category C Building, the 37.
+Prior to the Start of Construction in the vicinity of each Category C Building, the Requiring Authority shall write to the owner of the Category C Building requesting entry to assess the noise reduction performance of the existing building envelope.
+If the building owner agrees to entry within 12 months of the date of the Requiring Authority's Initial provide agrees to entry within 12 months of the date of the Requiring Authority's Ietter, the Requiring Authority shall instruct a Suitably Qualified Person to visit the building and assess the noise reduction performance of the existing building envelope.
+For each Category C Building identified, the Requiring Authority is deemed to have 38. complied with Condition 37 above if: (a) the Requiring Authority's Suitably Qualified Person has visited the building and assessed the noise reduction performance of the building envelope; or (b) the building owner agreed to entry, but the Requiring Authority could not gain entry for some reason (such as entry denied by a tenant); or (c) the building owner did not agree to entry within 12 months of the date of the Requiring Authority's letter sent in accordance with Condition 37 above (including where the owner did not respond within that period); or (d) the building owner cannot, after reasonable enquiry, be found prior to Completion of Construction of the project.
+If any of (b) to (d) above apply to a Category C Building, the Requiring Authority is not required to implement Building-Modification Mitigation to that building. ••• Subject to Condition 38 above, within six months of the assessment undertaken in 39. accordance with Condition 37, the Requiring Authority shall write to the owner of each Category C Building advising: habitable spaces; and (b) the options available for Building-Modification Mitigation to the building, if (b) the options available for Building-Modification Mitigation to the building, if required; and Mitigation to the building and to advise which option for Building-Modification Mitigation the owner prefers, if the Requiring Authority has advised that more tha one option is available.
+40. Once an agreement on Building-Modification Mitigation is reached between the 40.
 Requiring Authority and the owner of a Category C Building, the mitigation shall be implemented, including any third party authorisations required, in a reasonable and practical timeframe agreed between the Requiring Authority and the owner.
-41. Subject to Condition 38, where Building-Modification Mitigation is required, the Requiring Authority is deemed to have complied with Condition 40 if: (a) the Requiring Authority has completed Building Modification Mitigation to the building; or (b) an alternative agreement for mitigation is reached between the Requiring Authority and the building owner; or (c) the building owner did not accept the Requiring Authority's offer to implement Building-Modification Mitigation within three months of the date of the Requiring Authority's letter sent in accordance with Condition 38 (including where the owner did not respond within that period); or (d) the building owner cannot, after reasonable enquiry, be found prior to Completion of Construction of the project.
+41. Subject to Condition 38, where Building-Modification Mitigation is required, the Requiring 41.
+Authority is deemed to have complied with Condition 40 if: (a) the Requiring Authority has completed Building Modification Mitigation to the building; or (b) an alternative agreement for mitigation is reached between the Requiring Authority and the building owner; or (c) the building owner did not accept the Requiring Authority's offer to implement Building-Modification Mitigation within three months of the date of the Requiring Authority's letter sent in accordance with Condition 38 (including where the owner did not respond within that period); or 40 of Construction of the project.
 42. Within 12 months of Completion of Construction of the project, a post-construction review report written in accordance with P40 Specification for Noise Mitigation 2014 shall be provided to the Manager for information.
-43. The Detailed Mitigation Options shall be maintained so they retain their noise reduction 10. performance as far as practicable.
+43. The Detailed Mitigation Options shall be maintained so they retain their noise reduction performance as far as practicable.